agardnerIT/ghpages/howitworks.md

 layout: page
 ---

-The "how it works" page...
+The "how it works" page 2...

 <div class="floating-panel">
     <h2>Page Progress</h2>